Thursday, August 21, 2008

 >>> Ref.
 VedaBase => Bg 8.6

-Once a distinct Indian personality, Madan Mohan Malaviya, went to see Srila Bhaktisiddhanta Sarasvati Thakura, and upon meeting him, he was shown the Gaudiya Math publications, among which was the daily newspaper called ‘Nadiya Prakash’.
-Upon hearing that such a newspaper was a daily publication, Malaviya manifested his surprise that a paper exclusively dedicated to spiritual topics could be printed everyday with different articles and news.
-To this, Srila Bhaktisiddhanta replied that actually this material world is just one third of the whole creation of the Lord, and even thus it is full of news, so imagine how much more news there must be in the spiritual world, that comprise the biggest part of creation.
-He said that there is no lack of news to publish, but unfortunately there is a lack of customers to such literatures.
-On the other hand, in Srimad Bhagavatam we see the best customer: Maharaja Pariksit, and because he is the best hearer, his questions are also the best:
+Once a distinct Indian personality, Madan Mohan Malaviya, went to see Srila Bhaktisiddhanta Sarasvati Thakura, and upon meeting him, he was shown the Gaudiya Math publications, among which was the daily newspaper called “Nadiya Prakash.”
+Upon hearing that such a newspaper was a daily publication, Malaviya expressed his surprise that a paper exclusively dedicated to spiritual topics could be printed every day with different articles and news.
+To this, Srila Bhaktisiddhanta replied that this material world is in fact just one-third of the whole creation of the Lord, and even thus it is full of news, so imagine how much more news there must be in the spiritual world, which comprises the largest part of creation.
+He said that there is no lack of news to publish, but unfortunately there is a lack of customers for such literature.
+On the other hand, in the Srimad-Bhagavatam we see the best customer: Maharaja Pariksit, and because he is the best hearer, his questions are also the best:

 sri-suka uvaca